Troopers: Man jumps 50 feet off Beltway to avoid car crash

-ROCKVILLE, Md. — Maryland troopers say a man jumped 50 feet (15 meters) from a bridge to avoid crashing cars.
+ROCKVILLE, Md. — Maryland troopers say a man jumped 50 feet (15 meters) from a bridge just outside Washington to avoid crashing cars.

-News outlets cite a Maryland State Police release saying 43-year-old Toray Lamond Guider’s car struck a guardrail and overturned Sunday on the Capital Beltway bridge over the Potomac River.
-Guider was able to get out and stand near the guardrail.
-An off-duty fire and rescue worker, 45-year-old William Schnaekel of Dallastown, Pennsylvania, pulled over in front to help.
+News outlets cite a Maryland State Police release saying 43-year-old Toray Lamond Guider’s car struck the guardrail Sunday on the Capital Beltway and overturned, but he was able to get out and walk to the right shoulder.
+An off-duty fire and rescue worker, 45-year-old William Schnaekel of Dallastown, Pennsylvania, pulled his car in front of Guider’s to help.

-Police say a car driven by 46-year-old Fatemeh Beshkari then crashed into the overturned car and the rear of Shnaekel’s vehicle.
+Police say a car driven by 46-year-old Fatemeh Beshkari then crashed into the overturned car and the rear of Shanaekel’s bechile.

-Officers believe Guider jumped to avoid getting hit, and landed on a grassy area near the river.
+Police believe Guider jumped at that point, to avoid getting hit by the car.
 He remains hospitalized.
 His condition is unclear.

 Schnaekel and Beshkari also received medical treatment.